Labor leaders, elected officials address PEF delegates at President’s Reception

 By KATE MOSTACCIO

-Delegates to the 42nd Annual PEF Convention logged into a microsite Sunday night to attend the virtual President’s Reception and received overwhelming appreciation and thanks from elected officials and top labor leaders.
+Delegates to the 42nd Annual PEF Convention logged into a microsite on Oct.
+18 to attend the virtual President’s Reception and received overwhelming appreciation and thanks from elected officials and top labor leaders.

 “This certainly is the most unique convention in our union history,” said President Wayne Spence.
 “One thing will never change: PEF is still one union fighting for your rights, your benefits, your health and safety.
 That is true today more than ever as the coronavirus forces us to convene from our homes across the state, looking at a screen or listening on the phone.”